 Pick: Sendwin.

-Why: Open many clients side by side, assign per-tab proxies, and share a live session with a reviewer—no passwords shared.
-Blur billing pages and expire access after the meeting.
+Why: Open many clients side by side, assign per-profile proxies, and share a live session with a reviewer without handing over a password.
+Blur billing pages and let access expire after the meeting.

 3) E-commerce team operating multiple storefronts